filipecalasans/mlp/README.tex.md

 ### Output Layer

 The same formulation can be applied for the output layer.
-However the input for the output layer is the output of the previous layer.
+However,the input will be the previous layer's output $A^{L-1}$.

 $$
 Z^O = W^OA^{L-1}+B^O
 $$